Harish-SN/Harish-SN/README.md

 ## 🔗 Where to Find Me

-- 🌐 Website: [KnowMe](https://harish8.com) → *My corner of the internet, where I pretend to be professional*
+- 🌐 [KnowMe](https://harish8.com) → *My corner of the internet, where I pretend to be professional*
-- 📘 DevBook: [devBook](https://devbook.harish8.com) → *Basically StackOverflow, but I ctrl+c’d it first*
+- 📘 [DevBook](https://devbook.harish8.com) → *Basically StackOverflow, but I ctrl+c’d it first*
-- 💼 LinkedIn: [LinkedIn](https://www.linkedin.com/in/harish-s-553840368) → *Come endorse me for “Googling skills” pls*
+- 💼 [LinkedIn](https://www.linkedin.com/in/harish-s-553840368) → *Come endorse me for “Googling skills” pls*
-- 🎮 Discord: [Discord](https://discordapp.com/users/1341650829115002911) → *Where I definitely don’t spend 8hrs/day debugging memes*
+- 🎮 [Discord](https://discordapp.com/users/1341650829115002911) → *Where I definitely don’t spend 8hrs/day debugging memes*

 ---